oroinc/documentation/user_guide/marketing_tracking.rst

 .. image:: ./img/marketing/tracking_view_code.png

-- Events : each event represents one time a user has accessed a pre-defined part of the Website following the campaign.
+- Events: each event represents one time a user has accessed a pre-defined part of the Website following the campaign.
   Events grid contains name of the event, value of the event, user identification value, page url, campaign code and time the event was logged at.